-- ii) CHARGE: The net charge of the AMPs is the sum of all charges of ionizable groups of thepeptide.
-Charge of AMPs varies from positive to negative, and it is one of the most important factor for it's antimicrobial activity.
+ii) CHARGE: The net charge of the AMPs is the amount of all charges of ionizable groups of the peptide.
+Charge of AMPs varies from positive to negative, and it is one of the most important factors for its antimicrobial activity.
 Most of them are positively charged; ranging from +2 to +9, the interaction between AMPs and cell membrane mainly relies an electrostatic attraction.
-It is generally assumed that cationic AMPs initially interact with negatively charged lipid head groups on the outer surface of the cytoplasmic membrane.
+It is for the most part expected that cationic AMPs at first interact with negatively charged lipid head groups on the external surface of the cytoplasmic membrane.
 The peptide than penetrates the outer leaflet of the cytoplasmic membrane lipid bilayer in an approximately parallel orientation to the bilayer, which leads to the displacement of lipids23.
-But an excessive charge can affect it's antimicrobial activity.
-Continuously increasing the number of positive charges may not increases it's activity.
+But an excessive charge can affect its antimicrobial activity.
+Continuously increasing the number of positive charges may not increases its activity.
 Same anionic AMPs are also present, they are rich in Glu and Asp, they participate in the eukaryotic innate immune response.
-These peptides have not charges ranging from-1 to -2, and they generally require cations for .zn2+, as compactors for biological activity.
-By changing the net charge of an AMP, its antimicrobial and hemolytic activities can be altered to achieve selective killing of microbes with no or minimized effects on host cells.
-For eg:, increasing positive net charge of V13 K from +8 to +9 resulted in higher hemolytic activity, while decreasing the net charge to lower than +4 abolished its activity against P. aeroginase 24. - HYDROPHOBICITY: It is the another important factor which influence the activity iii) and selectivity of APMs .
+These peptides have not charges ranging from-1 to -2, and they generally require cations for. zn^2+ , as compactors for biological activity.
+By evolving the net charge of an AMP, its antimicrobial and hemolytic activities can be modified to accomplish specific killing of microorganisms with no or limited impacts on have cells.
+For e.g.: increasing positive net charge of V13 K from +8 to +9 resulted in higher hemolytic activity, while decreasing the net charge to lower than +4 abolished its activity against P. aeroginase 24.

+HYDROPHOBICITY: It is another important factor which influence the IV) activity and selectivity of APMs.
 Almost 50% of amino acids in primary sequence of natural AMPs are hydrophobic residues 25.
 In most of the cases increase in hydrophobicity on the positively charged side below a threshold value can increase its antimicrobial activity.
 On the other hand, decreasing the hydrophobicity can reduce antimicrobial activity.
-Each and every AMPhas an optimal hydrophobicity, beyond which its activity decreases rapidly.
-Therefore while designing new synthetic peptides, the hydrophobicity should be selected at around optimal value.
-Some studies shown that hydrophobicity is also a critical component for selecting therange of target cells of an AMP.
-By changing the hydrophobicity of an AMP it's target range can be changed.
-For eg., magainin is an AMP that is only effective against Gram-positive bacteria.
-However, some synthetic analogs with higher hydrophobicity can also kill some Gram-positive bacteria and eukaryotic cells 26.
-AMPs with high hydrophobicity can damage the membrane structure, which results in cell lysis or the formation of transient pores and the transport of peptidesinside the cell, this property enables them to interact with intracellular targets 27. - IV) Amphipathicity: It is the another important property of AMPs which ensure the activity and interaction with microbial membranes. - Fermandes -Vidal et al. showed that amphipathicity is more important than hydrophobicity for binding to microbial membranes.
+Each and every AMP has an optimal hydrophobicity, beyond which its activity decreases rapidly.
+Therefore, while designing new synthetic peptides, the hydrophobicity should be selected at around optimal value.
+Some studies shown that hydrophobicity is also a critical component for selecting the range of target cells of an AMP.
+By changing the hydrophobicity of an AMP its target range can be changed.
+For e.g., magainin is an AMP that is only effective against bacteria.
+However, analogs Gram-positive some synthetic with higher hydrophobicity can also kill some Gram-positive bacteria and eukaryotic cells 26.
+Highly hydrophobic AMPs can harm the structure of the membrane, which brings about cell lysis or the development of transient pores and the peptides are getting transported inside the cell, as a result they can interact with cellular targets.

+Amphipathicity.
+It is another important property of AMPs which ensure the activity and interaction with microbial membranes.

+Fermandes -Vidal et al. showed that amphipathicity is more important than hydrophobicity for binding to microbial membranes.

-Because the amphipathicity of AMPs is required for a strong partition into the membrane interface, priority should be given to the amphipathic structure when designing synthetic AMPs for specific target cells.
+Since the amphipathicity of AMPs is required for a strong partition into the membrane interface, preference should be given to the amphipathic structure while planning synthetic AMPs for peculiar target cells.
 It is the most important physicochemical and structural parameters for AMPs antimicrobial activity.
 It results from the segregation of hydrophobic and polar residues on the opposite face of the molecular framework.
 Some studies suggest that perfect amphipathicity often results in a simultaneous increase in both bactericidal and cytotoxic activity.
-Wanget al found that imperfectly amphiphilic peptides should better antimicrobial activity than the corresponding perfectly amphipathic peptides.
+Wang et al found that imperfectly amphipathic peptides should better antimicrobial activity than the corresponding perfectly amphipathic peptides.